BlakeOne/ComfyUI-NodeReset/README.md

 # ComfyUI-NodeDefaults
-An extension for ComyUI to allow resetting a node's inputs to their default values
+An extension for ComyUI to allow resetting a node's inputs to their default values.
 # Usage
 Right click any node and choose "Restore default values" from its context menu.
 # Installation